Inflectra/rapise-documentation/docs/RVL/Variables.md

 |      | Action | Global | DoTrim | str       | string    | text to trim |
 |      | Output |        |        |           | variable  | `MyVar1`     |

-The Output value may then be used as a param value in actions, conditions, assertions and expressions.
+The Output value may then be used as a parameter value in actions, conditions, assertions, and expressions.

 ## Variable Actions

-One may use an expression to change the value of a variable.
-Here are several common variable operations that may be used to modify variable values:
+You can use an expression to change the value of a variable.
+Here are several common operations for modifying variable values:

-1. *Increment* is an operation where numeric value is increased by `1` or any other specified value.
+1. *Increment* is an operation where a numeric value is increased by `1` or any other specified value.
 The variable must have a numeric value.
-Otherwise the result is `NaN`.
+Otherwise, the result is `NaN`.

-    If no param to *Increment* is specified then `1` is assumed:
+    If no parameter is specified for *Increment*, `1` is assumed:

       | Flow | Type       | Object | Action        | ParamName | ParamType | ParamValue |
       | ---- | ---------- | ------ | ------------- | --------- | --------- | ---------- |
       |      | *Variable* |        | **Increment** | `numVar`  |           |            |

-      Otherwise it is any *value*:
+      Otherwise, the increment is the specified *value*:

       | Flow | Type       | Object | Action        | ParamName | ParamType | ParamValue |
       | ---- | ---------- | ------ | ------------- | --------- | --------- | ---------- |
       |      | *Variable* |        | **Increment** | `numVar`  | `number`  | *value*    |

-2. *Decrement* is the same as increment but the value is subtracted from the variable.
+2. *Decrement* is similar to increment, but the value is subtracted from the variable.

 3. *Append* adds the value as text to the specified variable.
 This operation is useful for constructing text messages: